Has God placed Flint on your heart? Become an intercessor! See our monthly prayer intention below, and consider praying the monthly Flint Novena.

-- On the 1st Thursdays, participate in a powerful Eucharistic Procession through the streets on the Eastside, from 2:30-3:30pm, at St. Mary’s Mission (2500 N. Franklin Ave).
+- On 1st Thursdays, a powerful Eucharistic Procession through the streets on the Eastside occurs, from 2:30-3:30pm, at St. Mary’s Mission (2500 N. Franklin Ave).

-- On the 2nd Thursdays, join our Community Service Day.
+- On 2nd Thursdays, our Community-Building Service Day occurs.
 Skilled workmen, able bodied movers and yard & porch cleanup help is always needed.
 Contact Deacon Pete Hansen (firstname.lastname@example.org) for details.

 - Fill out a volunteer form or email us for information!

 On Flint’s Eastside, the water crisis is only the latest challenge in a series of insurmountable difficulties.
 Our response as brothers and sisters in Christ is to befriend, provide resources, and in Jesus’ Name, foster community there.
 The “St Mary’s Neighborhood Project” consists in rehabilitating three abandoned homes near St. Mary’s Church, located in the midst of the Eastside area, as rent-to-own options for homeless members of our community.
 Rent is determined based on their situation.
 The extensive home repairs required will provide an opportunity for training and employment for local laborers, who are likewise being rehabilitated.
 Trades workers and other volunteers will assist to fully develop the homes and the culture of the neighborhood.
 Building homes is not a novelty; but building a real community is.

 Our scope and focus make the difference.
 We have provided a holistic and Christian support system for several years, to serve the person as a whole person, and the entire family.
 Secular organizations rebuild neighborhoods that revert to shambles because they lack provision of pastoral needs.
 In this year of St. Joseph, we wish to support human dignity by providing homes and a Christocentric community.
 We hope to inspire other churches to replicate this project!